Honda CT series: CT125 "Trail 125"

-The 1975–1985 Honda CT125 is a 125cc 4-stroke motorbike which was designed for farm use.
+The 1975(?)–1989 (Australia; possibly later in other markets) Honda CT125 is a 125cc 4-stroke motorbike which was designed for farm use.
 The bike is actually an XL125 with a more 'comfortable' seat.
 The CT125, which takes its engine from the TL125 with different gear ratios, also has lower gearing than the XL125.
 The first two gears are spaced very close together for low speed operation.
 The CT also came with a chrome rear rack, a steel handlebar and lever protector, engine guard, sidestand guard, a smaller 19" front wheel (XL125 had a 21"), and a unique enclosed chainguard that completely covers the drive chain.
 The seat is also shorter and the bike is only designed to carry one person, not two.
 Also specific to the CT125 are the large mudflaps front and rear.
 On early models, the frame is painted Shiny Orange as is the tank.
 Fenders and side covers were molded of orange plastic.
 Later models had black frames with red tank and body work and a blue seat.
 Variations also exist which have a white tank and body work and the frame painted either orange or white.
 All CT125's have a sturdy bash plate with holes drilled in it welded into the bottom of the frame at the factory.

 CT125's were sold in Australia and other parts of the South Pacific, as well as in South America.
 Many saw very hard use in very remote areas.

 The CT125 was also exported to the US and Canada for the 1977 model year only.